 - Erasmus Palace, from what I have heard, works pretty much the same way.

 You just search your location and available rooms and landlord information is provided online.

 My accommodation is managed by Erasmus Palace.
 I live in a flat with 8 other international students in Rato.
 My room is fairly big, has a balcony and nice view, the kitchen is a reasonable size as well as both bathrooms and dining room.
 I must admit however, for the price I’m paying I have not had the most amazing experience with Erasmus Palace.
 Although an efficient source of accommodation for an exchange, you must keep in mind it is a massive company managing hundreds of other student properties.
 This means if, and when you have a problem, depending on the kind of landlord you have, you may not be a priority.

 The first Erasmus rep managing our property was not at all prioritising our well being but luckily, we had a change over and our current rep does all he can to solve any problems we may have right away!

 Whatever way you source your accommodation make sure you read all the fine print and know exactly what to expect upon arrival.
 Make sure your room assures it’s fully furnished and equipped, that you have bills included in your monthly payments, wifi is provided – especially if your course requires research methods etc and check you have heating!
 That is a mistake I made, somehow forgetting Portugal has a winter too- which gets pretty chilly at night with no heating!
 Research, research, research!!!

 - Read Next

-- Exchange placement in Canada The Canadian Classroom Christmas in Canada Student Experiences - Germany artOne & why you need to be there!
+- Exchange placement in Canada The Canadian Classroom Christmas in Canada Student Experiences - Germany Eating on a budget as an International Student! artOne & why you need to be there!
 Liam’s Top Tips on being a bigger, unfit person at a sporty university Chichester's all-England Italian job Settling into university life as an international student